Giving up so many food sources is quite unusual, so why did I decide to do this?

 The fourth problem was energy levels and a strange malaise that came over me overnight, without any warning.
 Symptoms included very achy legs, knotted stomach extreme lethargy.
 I’ve had three separate episodes of this ‘mystery sickness’ in the last 8 months.

 Concerned that this was becoming a regular occurrence, I went to the doctor and had a blood test done.
 The results came back as normal with the exception of ferritin (iron), which was quite low.
-Keen to take things a step further, I sat down with my genetic nutritionist and went through the series of tests that we offer to our clients under the Health MOT.
+Keen to take things a step further, I sat down with my genetic nutritionist and went through the series of tests that we offer to our clients under the The Total Health Optimisation package.
 The tests included the DNA test (which I had taken in 2015), vitamin D3 and the adrenal stress test.

 The headlines were that I have a very high sensitivity to carbohydrates, which means I process carbs very quickly and have a greater likelihood of storing them as fat.
 This will have a big implication on both my blood sugar levels, but also for weight management.
 We thought it could also have a strong bearing on some of my digestive symptoms.